davsec-teaching/ECS160-Winter2025/Homework-3.md

 - Microservice 1: A moderation service that checks the contents of the post against a list of "bad words."
 The moderation service should return `FAILED` if the post content fails the moderation.
 If it succeeds, it should forward the request to the next microservice and will ultimately return the results of the second microservice to the client.
-- Microservice 2: A tagging service that will analyze the contents of the post and tag the post if it is discussing software security.
-To perform this check you will match the contents of the post against the list of security keywords.
-The service will return either `#security` (if the contents of the post match any of the security keywords), or an empty string if it does not.
-Sample keywords to match against are `[security, encryption, decryption, Diffie Helman, password, ...]`.
+- Microservice 2: A tagging service that will analyze the contents of the post and tag the post with a tag, like `#vacation` and `#happy`.
+You will invoke a locally running instance of [LLAMA-3](https://www.llama.com/) for the analysis (more later).
-For example, this service could analyze a post `"We should always encrypt passwords"` and return `#security`.
-You are free to use other more complex analysis if you wish.
-If you do, please specify the details of this analysis in the handout.

-For each post and reply you will send an individual request to the microservice.
-Make sure to execute the pipeline on both posts _and_ their replies.
+You will execute the pipeline on the top-10 most-liked top-level posts in `input.json`.
+For each of these ten top-level posts, you will send individual requests for both the post and any of its replies to the microservice.
+In other words, make sure to execute the pipeline on the 10 most-liked posts _and_ their replies.

 **Implementing a microservice**